ANI PHARMACEUTICALS, INC. (NASDAQ:ANIP) Files An 8-K Results of Operations and Financial Condition - Market Exclusive

 ANI PHARMACEUTICALS, INC. (NASDAQ:ANIP) Files An 8-K Results of Operations and Financial Condition

-On April 30, 2020, ANI Pharmaceuticals, Inc. (“ANI,” “we,” or “us”) issued a press release announcing that we will release our first quarter 2020 financial results on Thursday, May 7, 2020, before the opening of the U.S. financial markets.
-We will host a conference call with the investment community at 10:30am, Eastern Time on May 7, 2020.
-A copy of the press release is furnished as Exhibit 99.1 to this report.
+On May 7, 2020, ANI Pharmaceuticals, Inc. (the “Company”) issued a press release announcing its financial and operating results for the three months ended March 31, 2020.
+A copy of the press release is furnished herewith as Exhibit 99.1.

 |99.1